MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-create-player.md

 ...

 private:
-// PlayerContext used to connect with a Holographic Remoting host and display remotely rendered frames winrt::Microsoft::Holographic::AppRemoting::PlayerContext m_playerContext = nullptr;
+// PlayerContext used to connect with a Holographic Remoting remote app and display remotely rendered frames winrt::Microsoft::Holographic::AppRemoting::PlayerContext m_playerContext = nullptr;
 ```